-There are a few keys to good grinding, and depending on your equipment and needs, you can grind in a meat grinder, a food processor, or even by hand (check out this complete guide to grinding here.
+There are a few keys to good grinding, and depending on your equipment and needs, you can grind in a meat grinder, a food processor, or even by hand.
 But whatever method you use, there's really only a few things you have to remember:

 #1: Keep Everything Cold